 In addition, the author does a truly masterful job of using descriptive language to help us see this fantasy world in great detail.
 The world he creates has a medieval texture, but the addition of the Steampunk quirkiness imbues that world with an oddly contemporary feel.

 I especially loved the detailed descriptions that help the reader visualize specific nuances of Zombay, the magical city where the novel takes place.
-Recommended for grade levels: 3-5
+Recommended for 3rd, 4th, and 5th grade students.

 Geeky adults, like me, start reading here.
 Normal adults and kids, just skip this part and go to the third paragraph because now I’m going to gush.
 As a bibliophile and an anglophile, I just love C.S.
 Lewis.
 He was an incredibly respected and prolific author and scholar who, interestingly enough, was a pal of J.R.R.
 Tolkien’s.

 Back in the 1920s, Lewis and Tolkien were not only colleagues at Oxford, but also part of a literary group called the “Inklings.”
 I would have loved hanging out with that group at the pub.
 I’ve read his fiction and I’ve read his nonfiction and I love both.

 In The Lion, the Witch & the Wardrobe we are introduced to four seemingly normal children who are ripe for an adventure.
 They’ve been sent to live in the country with an old professor while their parents stay in London during the Blitz to bravely support the war effort.